-It has now been 22 years since I started teaching at Sriwittayapaknam School in Samut Prakan, Thailand.
-In my wildest dreams, I never thought that I would still be at the same school twenty two years later.
+It has now been 23 years since I started teaching at Sriwittayapaknam School in Samut Prakan, Thailand.
+In my wildest dreams, I never thought that I would still be at the same school twenty three years later.
 In fact, I didn’t think at the time that I would be staying longer than one week.
 It was never my plan to teach nor even to stay in Thailand so long.
 I left England back in mid 1993 to go backpacking across Asia on a round the world tour.
 This was my second big trip.
-In 1991, I spent one year in Australia.
+In 1991, when I was about 24, I spent one year in Australia.
 I had bought a station wagon and drove the complete circumference of Australia.
 On my return to the UK, I had enjoyed my time on the road so much that I found it difficult settling down and commuting to work in London every day.
 The only thing that kept me going was planning another trip.
 This time, overland to Australia.
 I had liked Australia so much that I was toying with the idea of emigrating there.
 I liked the “no worries” attitude.

 I still remember very well the day that I left.
 British Rail was on strike, so at the last minute my parents had to give me a lift down to the port at Dover.
 I then took a ferry across the English Channel where I then continued overland by rail to Moscow.
 I spent a couple of days here before boarding the Trans Siberian Express.
 Seven days later the train arrived in Beijing.
 I spent several months in China going to places where I rarely saw any other foreigners.
 I traveled to the far Western border and then down into Pakistan via the Karakorum Mountains.
 These have some of the highest roads in the world with public transport.
 A memorable sidetrip here was a visit to the lawless town of Peshawar where, for a few dollars, you could fire kalashnikov machine guns or buy a James Bond gun disguised as a fountain pen.
 I also continued up to the Khyber Pass with an armed escort to look down into Afghanistan.